StygianTheBest/stygianthebest.github.io/_projects/server-stygiancore.md

 - Gift Box NPC: Sends players gifts at specified times like level-up.
 - Global Trainer NPC: Trains all classes and skills.
 - Jukebox NPC: Plays much of the music content and videos in the game.
+- Koiter NPC: A recreation of Koiter's character from beta in normal and ghost form.
 - Loremaster NPC: Recants lore and trivia of WoW at specific locations.
 - Multi-Vendor NPC: Allows multiple item iventories on one vendor.
 - Portal Master NPC: Provides quick transport all over the realm.